 A dethatcher is typically used once a year when the thatch reaches a thickness of around half an inch.
 Dethatching is a rather delicate process.
 We advise you to use a dethatcher in March or early April, right before the growth phase, when the temperature is slowly warming up.

 Frequently Asked Questions

 Is it necessary to mow your lawn before using a scarifier?

 Yes, it is necessary to mow your lawn before using a scarifier.
 Scarifying is a rough process and can rip active grass roots, causing long-term damage to your lawn.
 Mowing the lawn before using a scarifier will shorten the length of the grass and prevent the blades from getting caught if the grass is too long.

-Does dethatching require mowing?
+Does dethatching require mowing first?

 Not necessarily, but it is recommended to mow your lawn beforehand.
 While a dethatcher is less invasive and gentler on your lawn, it can still damage the roots if overdone.
 Mowing the lawn will prevent the grass roots from getting ripped out.